kaz-utashiro/greple/README.md

       -h                   do not display filenames
       -H                   always display filenames
       -o                   print only the matching part
-      -A[n]                after match context
+      -m n[,m]             max count of blocks to be shown -A[n]                after match context
       -B[n]                before match context
       -C[n]                after and before match context
-      --join               delete newline in the matched part --joinby=string      replace newline in the matched text by string --filestyle=style    how filename printed (once, separate, line) --linestyle=style    how line number printed (separate, line) --separate           set filestyle and linestyle both "separate"
+      --join               delete newline in the matched part --joinby=string      replace newline in the matched text by string --nonewline          do not add newline character at block end --filestyle=style    how filename printed (once, separate, line) --linestyle=style    how line number printed (separate, line) --separate           set filestyle and linestyle both "separate"